 FEMA’s Strategic Plan for 2018-2022

-In comparison, the 2014-2018 Strategic Plan from President Barack Obama's FEMA highlighted the necessity to adapt to future climate-influenced risks:
+2014-2018 Strategic Plan from President Barack Obama’s FEMA highlighted the necessity to adapt to future climate-influenced risks:

 “Scientific evidence indicates that the climate is changing and significant economic, social, and environmental consequences can be expected as a result.
 A changing climate is already resulting in quantifiable changes to the risks communities face, showing that future risks are not the same as those faced in the past.
 State, tribal, territorial, and local demands for climate-enabled risk management information and tools are expected to rise and evolve as the need to adapt to climate change increases.
 The emergency management community will need to adapt appropriately to these changing risks as they strengthen their risk-management programs.”